 If none of the above-mentioned fixes work, there might be a problem within your Microsoft Excel application.
 Finding exactly what the problem is could take hours, let alone the time needed to fix it.
 Thus, to find a quick solution without much hassle, use Stellar Repair for Excel software.

-This professional Excel Repair tool is the ultimate choice when it comes to repairing corrupt or damaged Excel (XLS/XLSX) files and restoring all their data into a new blank Excel file.
+This professional Excel Repair tool can repair corrupt Excel (XLS/XLSX) file and restore all its data into a new blank Excel file.

-Backed by powerful algorithms, this software preserves worksheet properties and cell formatting while recovering tables, charts, cell comments, images, formulas, etc. It can repair single or multiple XLS/XLSX files.
+Backed by powerful algorithms, the software preserves worksheet properties and cell formatting while recovering tables, charts, cell comments, images, formulas, etc. It can repair single or multiple XLS/XLSX files.

 Before attempting the above-mentioned solutions, try to understand what is causing Microsoft Excel has stopped working error in the first place.
 Once you have identified the reason behind the error, you can save time by choosing the right solution to your problem.
 But, if none of the solutions works for you, use Stellar Repair for Excel software to fix the error.
 The software helps repair Excel (XLS/XLSX) files and restore the data within the files to its original state.